ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--type value`: Type of the volume (use "ibmcloud pi storage-types" to see available storage types in the targeted region); required if --affinity-policy and --storage-pool are not provided
 - `--size value`: Size of the volume (in GB)
 - `--shareable`: Whether volume can be attached to multiple VMs
 - `--affinity-policy value`:  Affinity policy for data volume being created.
 Valid values are "affinity" and "anti-affinity".
 If --storage-pool is provided then this cannot be specified
 - `--affinity-instance value`:  PVM instance identifier or name to base volume affinity policy against; required if "--affinity-policy affinity" is specified and --affinity-volume is not provided
 - `--affinity-volume value`: Volume identifier or name to base volume affinity policy against; required if "--affinity-policy affinity" is specified and --affinity-instance is not provided
+- `--anti-affinity-instances value`: Space separated list of instance identifiers or names to base volume anit-affinity policy against; required if "--affinity-policy anti-affinity" is specified and --anti-affinity-volumes is not provided
+- `--anti-affinity-volumes value`: Space separated list of volume identifiers or names to base volume anti-affinity policy against; required if "--affinity-policy anti-affinity" is specified  and --anti-affinity-instances is not provided
+- `--json`: Format output in JSON.

+---

+### `ibmcloud pi volume-multi-create`
+{: #ibmcloud pi volume-multi-create}

+#### Create multiple volume
+{: #create-mul-vol}

+`ibmcloud pi volume-multi-create VOLUME_BASE_NAME --type TYPE --volume-count COUNT --size SIZE [--shareable] [--json]`

+`ibmcloud pi volume-multi-create VOLUME_BASE_NAME --storage-pool POOL --volume-count COUNT  --size SIZE [--shareable] [--json]`

+`ibmcloud pi volume-multi-create VOLUME_BASE_NAME --affinity-policy affinity --volume-count COUNT --size SIZE [--shareable] (--affinity-volume VOLUME | --affinity-instance INSTANCE) [--json]`

+`ibmcloud pi volume-multi-create VOLUME_BASE_NAME --affinity-policy anti-affinity --volume-count COUNT --size SIZE [--shareable] (--anti-affinity-volumes "VOLUME1 [VOLUMEn]" | --anti-affinity-instances "INSTANCE1 [INSTANCEn]") [--json]`

+- `VOLUME_NAME`: The base name of the volumes.

+**Options**

+- `--type value`: Type of the volume (use "ibmcloud pi storage-types" to see available storage types in the targeted region); required if --affinity-policy and --storage-pool are not provided
+- `--volume-count value`: Number of volumes to create.
+- `--size value`: Size of the volume (in GB)
+- `--shareable`: Whether the volume can be attached to multiple VMs
+- `--storage-pool value`: Volume pool where the volume will be created.
+If --storage-pool is provided then --type and --affinity-policy values cannot be specified
+- `--affinity-policy value`:  Affinity policy for data volume being created.
+Valid values are "affinity" and "anti-affinity".
+If --storage-pool is provided then this cannot be specified
+- `--affinity-instance value`:  PVM instance identifier or name to base volume affinity policy against; required if "--affinity-policy affinity" is specified and --affinity-volume is not provided
+- `--affinity-volume value`: Volume identifier or name to base volume affinity policy against; required if "--affinity-policy affinity" is specified and --affinity-instance is not provided